-All students in the MS in Nutrition Sciences, Dietetic Internship/Clinical Track must complete specific courses according to a planned and structured sequence of study.
-Students fulfil both core requirements and professional requirements in a logical order.
+All students in the MS in Nutrition Sciences, Clinical Track - Dietetic Internship must complete specific courses according to a planned and structured sequence of study.
+Students fulfill both core requirements and professional requirements in a logical order.
 The sequence is intended to facilitate both scholarly proficiency and distinctive achievement.
-Program goals and measured outcomes are found here.
+Program goals, measured outcomes and our RD Exam Pass Rate Summary Report are found here.

-The MS in Nutrition Sciences, Dietetic Internship/Clinical Track provides relevant theoretical frameworks that are critical to your ability to provide excellent service upon graduation.
+The MS in Nutrition Sciences, Clinical Track - Dietetic Internship provides relevant theoretical frameworks that are critical to your ability to provide excellent service upon graduation.
 Clinical education reinforces these concepts.
 We are proud to offer you numerous hands-on opportunities - what we like to call human-based and real-world focused - to apply your knowledge in clinical, community and industrial settings.

 Our world-class faculty consist of educators, scholars and researchers who create a culture of discovery, collaboration, innovation and diversity.
 They embrace social responsibility, healthy lifestyles and visionary thinking and they pride themselves in providing exceptional on-the-spot training and lifelong mentoring.

-The MS in Nutrition Sciences, Dietetic Internship/Clinical Track is currently granted accreditation by The Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND) 120 South Riverside Plaza, Suite 2000, Chicago, Illinois, 60606-6995, 800-877-1600 extension 5400, www.eatright.org.
+The MS in Nutrition Sciences, Clinical Track - Dietetic Internship is currently granted accreditation by The Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND) 120 South Riverside Plaza, Suite 2000, Chicago, Illinois, 60606-6995, 800-877-1600 extension 5400, www.eatright.org.

 Southern Association of Colleges and Schools Commission on Colleges